federicober/jupyterhub/README.md

 OAUTH_CALLBACK_URL=...
 ```

+To use SSL encryption copy the key as `ssl.key` and the certificate as `ssl.cert` into the `ssl` directory.

 Further configuration can be achieved by modifying the `.env` file or overriding the variables in the shell.

 ## Acknowledgement